 Session 3: Pioneer (1930s-1940s)

-Session 3: Pioneer©, the third course in the Rise Up in the Truth series, continues our decade-by-decade journey to uncover the roots of the culture of death and the post-Christian transformation of America.
+Session 3: Pioneer©, the third course in the Foundations pro-life curriculum, continues our decade-by-decade journey to uncover the roots of the culture of death and the post-Christian transformation of America.
 Session 3 covers the 1930s - 1940s.

 What you'll discover in Session 3: